-An ankle fracture is when 1 or more of the bones in your child's ankle break.
+An ankle fracture is a break in 1 or more of the bones in your child's ankle.

 WHILE YOU ARE HERE: